No matter how much you earn, it’s important to have an emergency fund. Use these strategies to build yours!

 One of the best ways to start is to actually set a number goal.
 If you don’t have any savings, I suggest following Dave Ramsey’s 7 Baby Steps and setting your initial goal at $1,000.

 That will give you a cushion for the inevitable car repairs and other bills that can lead financial goals astray.
-If you’re at a point where you can set a goal for a full emergency fund (3-6 months of living expenses), set that large goal.
+If you’re at a point where you can set a goal for a full emergency fund (3-6 months of living expenses), go ahead and set that large goal.

 Stop Eating Out